Investing in Artificial Intelligence Stocks and Companies

 Robotic Process Automation or RPA

-Simply put, robotic process automation (RPA) is when we teach machine learning algorithms how to do white collar jobs that have a certain element of predictability to them.
-Think data entry automation.
+Simply put, robotic process automation (RPA) is when we teach machine learning algorithms how to do white-collar jobs that have a certain element of predictability to them.
+Think data entry automation or automated client service desks.
 You may be tempted to think that robotic process automation (RPA) is just marketing speak.
 After all, we’ve been working on replacing humans with software since the late 90s when Rational was replacing software testing humans with “software robots”.
 The difference between automating tasks with software and robotic process automation is that the latter uses AI algorithms to learn how to do a job and – this the important part – adapt to changes dynamically.
 Not having to engage an expensive developer every time something changes is a huge benefit of using RPA.
 It’s about handling exceptions as they come along instead of embedding them in code.

 RPA has taken off like wildfire now.
 Leading RPA startup Automation Anywhere is now a $6.8 billion company having taken in $840 million in funding.
-Some startups are targeting specific industries, like RPA for healthcare.
-There are even some publicly traded RPA stocks which is a great segue into our next section.
+Another leader in this space is UiPath, a $10 billion company that’s now moving beyond RPA into hyperautomation.
+Some startups are targeting specific industries, like AI startup Olive which is focused on RPA for healthcare.
+There are even some publicly traded RPA stocks, such as UiPath, which is why we put together a piece on The “Best” Robotic Process Automation (RPA) Stocks.
+Lately, UiPath has been taking a drubbing along with all tech stocks but it’s never looked better.
+It’s also a great segue into our next section.

 Investing in AI Stocks